Custom Tool Slots

 This documentation is for a in-development feature, and may be incomplete/inaccurate.
 Please proceed with caution.

-This functionality enables the capability to configure up to 99 custom tool slots.
+This functionality enables the capability to configure up to 255 custom tool slots.
 If any custom tool slots are defined, the machine default slots are ignored.
-It's expected that you are either have defined all the slots, or are using the stock tool slots.
+It's expected that you are either have defined all the slots via the Custom Tool Slot functionality, or are using the stock tool slots.
+Custom tool slots are defined by the individual slot's X/Y/Z MCS location, and is not affected by changes in other machine position offsets.

-if wanting to fine tune the tool slot or anchor 1 locations.
-Since the stock tool slot locations are configured as an offset from anchor 1, adjusting anchor 1 has the effect of also adjusting the tool rack location.
-This is not desirable.
-Custom tool slots are defined by the individual slot's X/Y/Z MCS location, and is not affected by changes in other machine positions.
+To fine tune the individual tool slot or anchor 1 locations.
+Since the stock tool slot locations are configured as as group based on an offset from anchor 1, adjusting anchor 1 has the effect of also adjusting the tool rack location.
+This is not desirable if the stock tool slot locations is correct but the anchor 1 position is not.

-if you are supplementing the existing tool rack with additional slots.
+If supplementing the existing tool rack with additional slots.

 Of course this functionality can be used to completely replace the Carvera tool rack with a higher slot count one.